Davis v. Sharp (Texas)

 (1 :22-cv-00373-RP)

 This case challenges Texas Senate Bill 8 (S.B.
-8), which not only bans abortion at approximately six weeks of pregnancy, but also encourages vigilante harassment of anyone who provides assistance to abortion patients.
-Since it took effect in September 2021, Texas’ abortion ban has dramatically reduced abortion access in Texas, forced thousands of Texans to travel out of state for care, and significantly delayed their abortion care.
+8), which not only bans abortion at approximately six weeks of pregnancy, but also incentivizes vigilante harassment of anyone who helps abortion patients.

 Plaintiffs: